insthync/awesome-unity3d/README.md

 * [enhancer](https://github.com/xeleh/enhancer) - A collection of utilities to enhance the Unity Editor
 * [EasyEventEditor](https://github.com/Merlin-san/EasyEventEditor) - Drop in replacement for the default Unity event editor drawer that allows listener reordering
 * [UnitySceneViewNotification](https://github.com/staggartcreations/UnitySceneViewNotification) - Notification log for Unity's scene view.
+* [SearchStringInAssets](https://github.com/baobao/SearchStringInAssets) - SearchStringInAssets is an Editor extension that allows you to search the UnityEditor for strings stored in a scene, Prefab, or ScriptableObject.

 ### Effect and Shaders
 * [Unity 5 Effects](https://github.com/i-saint/Unity5Effects) - Effect storage space for Unity 5.